scholtzan/python-udf-bigquery/README.md

 The query can be copied into the BigQuery Web console and executed there:

 ![BigQuery web console](screenshot.png)

+## Limitations

+BigQuery has the following limitations related to the use of user-defined functions:
+* maximum inline code blob size of 32 KB
+* external code files can have a size of up to 1 MB
+* total size of external resources is max.
+5 MB
+* UDFs timeout after 60s
+* ca. 40 MB of memory available for JavaScript processing environment
+* the JavaScript environment does not support `async` in Standard SQL and does not support certain other functions for loading external resources, such as `require` or `fetch`

+These limitations make it impossible to use fully-fledged Python including the Python Standard Library which, for example, [Pyodide](https://github.com/iodide-project/pyodide) offers.
+MicroPython is optimized to run on embedded systems and can run on BigQuery with some modifications.
+Using MicroPython in BigQuery has some limitations as well:
+* no Python Standard Library
+* currently no support for importing other packages

 ## Build from Scratch